loudenvier/BenchmarkExpressionEvaluators/README.md

   * Flee
   * Expressive

-This repository aims to benchmark all current sensible choices for a performant and easy to use expression evaluator to help me (and hopefully us) to find which one is the best.
+This repository aims to benchmark current sensible choices of performant and easy to use expression evaluators to help me (and hopefully us) find which one is the best.